-A complete reference for WQL can be found on MSDN: WQL (SQL for WMI)
+A complete reference for WQL can be found here: WQL (SQL for WMI)

-Note: For monitoring correctly, PRTG needs a single number value or string (depending on the sensor type you use) in a single row.
-If your query returns more than one result, you need to narrow down the result set using a WHERE clause with this syntax:
+Note: To monitor correctly, PRTG needs a single number value or string (depending on the sensor type you use) in a single row.
+If your query returns more than one result, you need to narrow down the result set with a WHERE clause with this syntax:

 SELECT countername FROM counterclass WHERE anothercounter = value

-This is documented in the Microsoft article WHERE Clause.
+This is documented in this article: WHERE Clause.

 If you want to use the LIKE operator for more flexibility, also see the article LIKE Operator.

 Step 3: Test your WMI query in WMI Tester

 Test your WQL query with our WMI Tester.